venanzio/AoC/2023/README.md

 **Part 2**: Define the sliding the the other three direction and one cycle of sliding in all for directions.
 Then we're suppose to repeat the cycle a billion times, which is computationally impossible.
 But the repetition will get into a loop quite early: from the length of the orbit leading to the loop and the size of the loop itself, you can compute which configuration the rocks will be in after a billion cycles.

+## Day 15

+## Day 16

+## Day 17

+## Day 18

+## Day 19: Aplenty

+**Part 1**: Parsing was the most time-consuming part, then we just have to execute the instructions on every part to determine if it's accepted or not.

+**Part 2**: Instead of working with single parts, we work with ranges.
+For every workflow we determine how it operates on a given range of parts: it will break the range into several sub-ranges that are sent to different destinations.
+Determine the ranges that are accepted either directly or through a recursive call to other workflows.